-General Order No. 10, above referred to, provided for an escort to all loyal persons desiring to remove to a military post in the district; ordered the arrest of all persons, except women, who as heads of families gave aid to guerrillas; wives and children of known guerrillas, women, who as heads of families willfully engaged in assisting guerrillas, were to remove out of the district unmolested, and if they refused to remove they were to be taken to Kansas City for shipment to some point within the Confederate lines.
+General Order No. 10 provided for an escort to all loyal persons desiring to remove to a military post in the district; ordered the arrest of all persons, except women, who as heads of families, gave aid to guerrillas; wives and children of known guerrillas, women, who as heads of families willfully engaged in assisting guerrillas, were to remove out of the district unmolested, and if they refused to remove they were to be taken to Kansas City for shipment to some point within the Confederate lines.

-The clause rescinded by Paragraph 4 of General Order No. 11 provided that persons who laid down their arms and surrendered themselves, to be banished with their families, were to be sent to such point as the commanding officer might direct.
+The clause rescinded by Paragraph 4 of General Order No. 11 provided that persons who laid down their arms and surrendered themselves to be banished with their families were sent to such point as the commanding officer might direct.

-The purpose of General Order No. 11 was to prevent guerrillas, particularly Quantrill’s Raiders, from finding a lodging, food, and supplies among the Confederate sympathizers in western Missouri.
-The order served a good purpose in breaking up the rendezvous of the guerrillas and checking their forays into Kansas, and loyal men in both states applauded General Thomas Ewing for his courage and foresight in issuing it.
+General Order No. 11 aimed to prevent guerrillas, particularly Quantrill’s Raiders, from finding lodging, food, and supplies among the Confederate sympathizers in western Missouri.
+The order served a good purpose in breaking up the rendezvous of the guerrillas and checking their forays into Kansas.
+Loyal men in both states applauded General Thomas Ewing for his courage and foresight in issuing it.

-In enforcing the order, Ewing commanded his men to refrain from looting or other depredations but he was unable to control his troops, many of whom were Kansans eager to exact any revenge possible upon their Missouri neighbors.
-The soldiers wasted no time in wreaking havoc on the area, stealing property and burning homes and outbuildings to the ground.
-As the Missouri residents fled for their lives, all that was left of many once fertile farms, were charred chimneys and burned fields.
+In enforcing the order, Ewing commanded his men to avoid looting or depredations.
+However, he could not control his troops, many of whom were Kansans eager to exact any revenge upon their Missouri neighbors.
+The soldiers wasted no time wreaking havoc on the area, stealing property, and burning homes and outbuildings.
+As the Missouri residents fled, all that was left of many once-fertile farms were charred chimneys and burned fields.

 Ironically, Ewing’s order failed miserably, having the opposite effect.
-Though Missouri had always held numerous Confederate sympathizers, those who would not have aided the guerillas in the past were so angered by the destruction of the soldiers, that they began to assist them and those who had helped, went out of their way, to assist even more.
+Though Missouri had always held numerous Confederate sympathizers, those who would not have aided the guerillas in the past were so angered by the destruction of the soldiers that they began to assist them.
+Those who had helped went out of their way to assist even more.

-Though the order was sustained by the Federal Government, Ewing also took much criticism from both politicians and his military superiors and some months later, he issued General Order No. 20, which permitted loyal citizens to return to their homes and the men to organize companies for defense.
+Though the Federal Government sustained the order, Ewing also took much criticism from both politicians and his military superiors.
+Some months later, he issued General Order No. 20, which permitted loyal citizens to return to their homes and the men to organize companies for defense.

-After the Civil War was over, Ewing would continue to feel the effects of his order, when, at the Democratic National Convention, which met in New York City on July 6, 1868, was defeated for nomination for Vice President because of it.
+After the Civil War was over, Ewing would continue to feel the effects of his order when, at the Democratic National Convention, which met in New York City on July 6, 1868, he was defeated for nomination for Vice President because of it.